About the Author of the Blogsite, Not the Author of the Bible::

 The Lord sent an angel, [who] cut off all of [Assyria’s] mighty men of valor, the leaders & captains in the camp of [Assyria’s] king.
 So, [Sennacerib] returned with shame to his own land.

 But [Hezekian’s] heart was lifted up [in pride & didn’t show God respect for all God had] done [for] him.
-Therefore, [God’s anger] was upon him & Judah & Jerusalem.
+Therefore, [God’s anger] was upon him, Judah & Jerusalem.

-Now, the rest of [Hezekiah’s actions] & all his goodness, are written in the vision of the prophet, Isaiah, [Amoz’] son, & the Book of Kings of Judah & Israel.
+Now, the rest of [Hezekiah’s actions] & all his goodness, [look,] are written in the vision of the prophet, Isaiah, [Amoz’] son, & the Book of Kings of Judah & Israel.